vlutton/encore-ui/guides/roadmap.md

 ## Providing Feeback

-Encore-UI is built for the folks implementing the framework, so it's crucial to recieve feedback on its implementation.
+EncoreUI is built for the folks implementing the framework, so it's crucial to recieve feedback on its implementation.

 ### Creating new issues

 Anyone, at any point in time, may open an issue.
 It can be a bug report, a feature suggestion, or just a simple question.
-While [the Encore-UI Slack channel](https://rx-encore.slack.com/messages/framework/) is always open for discussion, if it's easier to create an issue, go for it!
+While [the EncoreUI Slack channel](https://rx-encore.slack.com/messages/framework/) is always open for discussion, if it's easier to create an issue, go for it!

 ### Voting for existing issues